 I. DEFINITIONS

-As used in this policy, the term “computer resources” shall include all computing and telecommunicating equipment, servers, networks, systems, and other computing and telecommunicating resources, including Internet, intranet, on-line services, electronic mail, and web sites.
+As used in this policy, the term “computer resources” shall include all computing and telecommunicating equipment, servers, networks, systems, and other computing and telecommunicating resources, including laptops and other mobile computing devices, Internet, intranet, on-line services, electronic mail, and web sites.

 As used in this policy, the term “electronic data files” shall include all electronic mail, Internet records, and data or other stored information on the school system network or hardware or on a disk used on the school system network or hardware.

-Unless specifically stated otherwise, the provisions of this policy shall apply to employee use of all computing and telecommunicating equipment, servers, networks, systems, and other computing and telecommunicating resources, including Internet, intranet, electronic mail, and on-line services owned, leased, rented or otherwise provided or controlled by the Edenton-Chowan Board of Education and Edenton-Chowan Schools.
+Unless specifically stated otherwise, the provisions of this policy shall apply to employee use of all computer resources owned, leased, rented or otherwise provided or controlled by the Edenton-Chowan Board of Education and Edenton-Chowan Schools.

 II.
 INTRODUCTION